Cyriaque Lamar

 Icy water filled her lungs.

-they’ve fought the tide: for six hours
+they’ve been fighting the tide: for six hours

 Future, New Jersey - section break